GVR Report cover Next Generation Cancer Diagnostics Market Size, Share & Trends Report

 Technology Insights

-DNA and protein microarrays are anticipated to witness a reduction in their usage rate as a result of a positive shift in the preference rate for NGS-based technology.
-Technological advances in NGS systems and the development of supportive library preparation protocols and data interpretation tools have contributed to the rising popularity of this technology amongst research entities.
-Market sentiments analysis as published by certain major market entities has also mentioned that DNA microarrays are expected to lose a major part of their market share to NGS-based diagnostics over the coming decade.
+The usage rate of DNA and protein microarrays is expected to decrease due to a favorable shift in preference toward NGS-based technology.
+Technological advancements in NGS systems and the development of library preparation protocols and data interpretation tools have significantly driven the increased adoption of NGS among research entities.
+Market analysis conducted by prominent market entities has also indicated that DNA microarrays are projected to experience a substantial decline in market share as NGS-based diagnostics gain dominance over the next decade.

 Application Insights